 - You can simplify your investment management by consolidating multiple retirement accounts into one IRA.

 - After last year’s SECURE Act, the age cutoff for IRA contributions (previously at age 70 ½) has been eliminated.
 You are now able to contribute to a traditional IRA if you continue working and receiving an earned income.

 If you’re changing jobs, the third option for you could be to roll you funds into your new employer’s 401(k) plan.

-- You should always evaluate the cost, investment selection(s), and stock options before transferring your balance to a new employer’s 401(k).
+- You should always evaluate the cost, investment selection(s), and stock options.
+All before transferring your balance to a new employer’s 401(k).

 - If you plan on working beyond 72, this could be an advantageous course for you.
 Some plans can allow you to defer the minimum distribution requirement until you retire if you continue working for the employer that sponsors the plan (even if you’re only working part-time).

 Contact us so we can help you go through the options available to you and to come up with a plan that will be the most beneficial to you.
 Categories